waveline10/financial-risk-management-using-machine-learning-on-mainframes/README.md

 	* Connect to your existing Node.js Project.
 	* Click **Create**.

 3. Wait for the chosen Watson Service creation.
-It will be prompted for restaging your Node.js Application.
+It will prompt for restaging your Node.js Application.
+Confirm.

 4. Explore the chosen Watson service in your Node.js Application
 	![alt text](images/watsonServicesAppReady.png "Watson services")